In praise of the colour blue

 Himalayan cranesbill, Great Himalayan National Park, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)

-Blue anemones (Hepatica), also called hepatica, liverleaf, or liverwort, were named for their mostly three-lobed leaves, hepatica being derived from the Greek hepar (‘liver’).
+Blue anemones (Hepatica), also called hepatica, liverleaf, or liverwort, were named for their mostly three-lobed leaves, hepatica being derived from Ancient Greek hepar (‘liver’).
 As the outline of the leaf resembles the human liver, followers of the Doctrine of Signatures claimed that they could be used for treatment of liver disorders.
 This is not the case, but the plant has been used to treat wounds, as an astringent, and as a diuretic.

 This genus of the buttercup family (Ranunculaceae), which is native to Eurasia and eastern North America, has caused much confusion among taxonomists as to the number of species, which varies from 7 to 13, depending on authority.
 Others treat these plants as members of the genus Anemone, which, together with the genus Pulsatilla, is described in depth on the page Plants: Anemones and pasque flowers.